 Step 3: Create the Application Block Rules

-Although the overall goal of your security policy is to safely enable applications using application whitelist rules (also known as
+Although the overall goal of your security policy is to safely enable applications using application allow list rules (also known as

 Each of the tuning rules you will define in Step 4: Create the Temporary Tuning Rules are designed to identify a specific gap in your initial policy.
 Therefore some of these rules will need to go above the application block rules and some will need to go after.

 - Block Quick UDP Internet Connections (QUIC) protocol.Why do I need this rule?Rule Highlights

 - Chrome and some other browsers establish sessions using QUIC instead of TLS, but QUIC uses proprietary encryption that the firewall can’t decrypt, so potentially dangerous encrypted traffic may enter the network.